My profile image

-My preferred programming languages are Haskell, Rust, and Lean (though you shouldn't expect me to be good at either), but anything with a strong and interesting type system will catch my attention.
+My preferred programming languages are Haskell, Rust, and Agda (though you shouldn't expect me to be good at either), but anything with a strong and interesting type system will catch my attention.

-I earned my Bachelor's degree in Computer Science with honors, with my thesis “Tipos Lineales en Haskell” (Linear Types in Haskell) developed under the supervision of Dr. Lourdes del Carmen González Huesca.
+I earned my Bachelor's degree in Computer Science with honours, with my thesis “Tipos Lineales en Haskell” (Linear Types in Haskell) developed under the supervision of Dr. Lourdes del Carmen González Huesca.

 Bunsan is my current employer where I write Elixir for Tich, an online classroom.